Jacob-s-Lab/2026-Biomarkers/week01_0909/week01_NCHC_account.md

 ### Uploading/Downloading Files
 - Mac users can use the terminal and the rsync command to [upload](#Uploading-Files-with-rsync) or [download](#Downloading-Files-Using-rsync) files.
 - Windows users can use WinSCP to [upload](#Uploading-Files-Using-WinSCP) or [download](#Downloading-Files-with-WinSCP-files).
+- Provide a [file](https://drive.google.com/file/d/1xu47eNwk6H98Nms1DHp9iAqrzKiloMfY/view?usp=sharing) for everyone to practice uploading/downloading.
+It is recommended to create a separate folder on your Desktop and place the practice file there.

 ## Uploading Files with rsync
 1. First, ensure that the three files you want to upload are placed together in a separate folder on your computer (Do not store them in your computer’s desktop or download folder, as the subsequent steps will upload all files in that folder).
 (You can just pick any small file to use for practice)

-3. Open the **local terminal** on your computer (**Note: Open a new terminal, not the one where you are logged into the NCHC host!**).
+2. Open the **local terminal** on your computer (**Note: Open a new terminal, not the one where you are logged into the NCHC host!**).
 ![image](https://hackmd.io/_uploads/Bk3Q4L7pp.png)

-4. Use the `cd` command to navigate to the directory containing the files you want to upload (You can quickly input the folder path by dragging the folder into the terminal command line).
+3. Use the `cd` command to navigate to the directory containing the files you want to upload (You can quickly input the folder path by dragging the folder into the terminal command line).
 ![image](https://hackmd.io/_uploads/HyrRNL7aa.png)
 (For reference on how to display the file or folder path in Finder on a Mac, see [macOS User Guide](https://support.apple.com/zh-tw/guide/mac-help/mchlp1774/mac)).

-5. Use the following command to upload the files from your local directory to `/home/spercomputer account/HW1` on the NCHC host (Replace your_username with your actual username): ``rsync -azrvh .supercomputeraccount@t3-c4.nchc.org.tw:/home/suppercomputeraccount/HW1``
+4. Use the following command to upload the files from your local directory to `/home/supercomputer account/HW1` on the NCHC host (Replace your_username with your actual username): ``rsync -azrvh .supercomputeraccount@twnia3.nchc.org.tw:/home/supercomputeraccount/HW1``

 > [!IMPORTANT]
 > #### Command Lecture